Yacoubou-seidou/React-redux-capstone/README.md

 # 📖 [Metrics webapp] <a name="about-project"></a>

-**[Metrics_webapp]** This project is about building a mobile web application to check a list of metrics (numeric values) from a country, it's React redux capstone project.
+**[Metrics_webapp]** The Web Metric Mobile Application is an innovative and user-friendly mobile application designed to provide users with a comprehensive list of metrics for different countries around the world.
+It aims to offer a convenient and efficient way for users to access and explore various statistical data related to countries, including population, area, capital, continent, flag, and map.
+It's the React redux capstone project at Microverse.

 ## 🛠 Built With <a name="HTML, CSS, Javascript, React & redux"></a>